Harrogate Convention Centre: History

 The between April 2013 and December 2018, the director of the conference centre was Simon Kent.
 Since January 2019, the director is Paula Lorimer.

-In April 2020, the centre was converted into an NHS Nightingale Hospital in response to the Coronavirus pandemic of 2020.
+In April 2020, the centre was converted into NHS Nightingale Hospital Yorkshire and the Humber in response to the Coronavirus pandemic of 2020.
 The centre was furnished with 500 beds.

 Notable events

 The Liberal Democrats have held the Liberal Democrat Federal Conference at the centre on six occasions since the party's formation in 1988.

+The Green Party held their 2022 Autumn Conference at the centre.

+The Eurovision Song Contest was held at the International Centre in 1982.